Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Raises are won in the months before you ask, when you’re taking action to show why you’re a star employee.

 Too many people waste their time planning elaborate speeches or trying to find the exact “right” moment to ask their boss for a raise.
 But getting a raise doesn’t come down to whether or not you talk to your boss between his second and third cups of coffee.
-Instead, raises are won in the months before you ask, when you’re taking action to show why you’re a star employee.
+Instead, getting a raise is won in the months before you ask, when you’re taking action to show why you’re a star employee.

 Below is a list of what you should say—and do—before asking your boss for a raise: